 An EEM is easy to use and federally recognized — and it credits a home’s energy efficiency in the mortgage itself.
 EEMs enable you to finance energy-saving measures as part of a mortgage and stretch debt-to-income qualifying ratios on loans to get a better home.
 Three types of EEMs are available: Energy Star partner lender loans, VA loans and FHA loans.

 If you get an energy-efficient mortgage, you might:

 - Increase the resale value of your home.

 - Sell your house more quickly.

-Some repairs that an FHA 203k will cover include plumbing, heating and air-conditioning systems, patios, flooring, new siding, and additions.
-It won't cover luxury improvements, however, such as adding a pool or a tennis court to your property.
+An FHA 203k rehab loan will cover things like plumbing improvements, heating and air conditioning system repairs and new siding and additions.
+It won’t cover luxury improvements, however, such as adding a pool or a tennis court to your property.

 Often this loan will include: